orblivion/ntfy/.sandstorm/README.md

 **For the initial release we will have**:

 - [x] Mention major missing features in Welcome Screen, with link to here for details and additional features.
-- [ ] Mention major missing features in description.md, with link to here for details and additional features.
+- [x] Make reference to missing features in description.md, and say details in app.
-- [ ] Also callouts for help w/ listing bad apps and translations in description.md.
+- [x] Also callouts for help w/ listing bad apps and translations in description.md.
 - [x] Caveats in appropriate places (i.e. rename "subscriptions" to "test subscriptions" or something, mention that language is temporary etc)

 Some details: